Kitchen DIY & Photo Tutorial:

 - Release any residual pressure using the vent valve before removing the lid.

-- Allow broth to cool before staining into jars for storage.
+- Allow broth to cool before straining into jars for storage.

 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on The Real Food Dietitians.
 Thank you!